 Software can help with each of these areas: centralizing your customer data, weeding through language complexities, discarding unhelpful data, preventing human biases, and prioritizing possible action based on things like volume, customer sentiment, or impact on satisfaction scores.

-It’s not magic, but finding the right tool to help with your feedback analysis is like making a new best friend.
+It’s not magic, but finding the right tool to help with your data analysis is like making a new best friend.

 When you’re doing everything manually, the volume of feedback can be overwhelming.
-Once you put a great process in place using feedback analysis software, the volume of feedback is no longer a barrier.
+Your ability to identify patterns is limited by human coding consistencies and error.
+Once you put a great process in place using data analysis software, the volume of feedback is no longer a barrier.
 The more data you have, the more confident you’ll be in the insights you generate and any next steps you recommend.

 Feedback analytics strategies and methods